allamaprabhuani/akantu2/joss/paper.md

-insertion of cohesive elements, which avoids the burden of having interface elements pre-inserted everywhere and allows representing explicitly the newly formed cracked surfaces, there is only one other code capable of doing such simulations in parallel (@espinha_scalable_2013), to our best knowledge.
-However this software is not distributed as open-source.
+insertion of cohesive elements, which avoids the burden of having interface elements pre-inserted everywhere and allows representing explicitly the newly formed cracked surfaces, there is only one other code capable of doing such simulations in parallel [@espinha_scalable_2013], to our best knowledge.
+However this package is not distributed as open-source software.

 # Scaling analysis